Fiori-Tracker/fioritracker.github.io/docs/usecases/index.md

 ---
-description: Explore what makes customers pick Fiori Tracker.
+description: Explore the core reasons behind customer deciding to use Fiori Tracker and how it stands out from the rest.
 ---

 # List of the use cases